fmbot-discord/docs/docs/commands/artists.md

     `.artist David Vunk`

 !!! info ""
-    Want this command to also show the date you first listened to an artist? <a href="/supporter/">Get .fmbot supporter here.</a>
+    Want this command to also show the date you discovered an artist? <a href="/supporter/">Get .fmbot supporter here.</a>

 ---